M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Experiments

-Robotic TAS research employs similar metrics~\cite{BOCPD}, often including the detection rate (DR)~\cite{BOCPD, EIBAND2023104367}, which evaluates action boundary detection.
-DR is computed as the F1 score by defining a $\pm t_e$-frame window around each ground truth boundary.
-A predicted boundary within this window counts as a true positive; multiple detections in the same window contribute one true positive, with the rest as false positives.
-Predictions outside any window are false positives, while unmatched ground truth boundaries are false negatives.
+In robotics, TAS research also reports detection rate (DR)~\cite{BOCPD, EIBAND2023104367}.
+DR is computed as an F1 score with a $\pm t_e$-frame window around each ground-truth boundary.
+A prediction inside the window counts as one true positive; others are false positives, and missed boundaries are false negatives.
+We set $t_e = 10$ for REASSEMBLE and (Im)PerfectPour, and $t_e = 30$ for JIGSAWS, which corresponds to 1\,s of wall time. }

-We report frame-level accuracy, EDIT score, F1 scores at 10\%, 25\%, and 50\%, and DR for a comprehensive evaluation.
-We set $t_e = 10$, corresponding to a 1 s time span.